d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Abstract

 \section{Abstract}

 While diffusion language models (DLMs) have achieved competitive performance in text generation, improving their reasoning ability with reinforcement learning remains an active research area.
-Here, we introduce d2, a reasoning framework tailored for masked DLMs.
-Central to our framework is a new policy gradient algorithm that relies on properties of masking to accurately estimate the likelihoods of sampling trajectories.
-Our estimators trade off computation for approximation accuracy in an analytically tractable manner, and are particularly effective for DLMs that support any-order likelihood estimation.
-We characterize and study this property in popular DLMs and show that it is key for efficient diffusion-based reasoning.
-Empirically, d2 significantly improves over previous diffusion reasoning frameworks using only RL (without relying on supervised fine-tuning), and sets a new state-of-the-art performance for DLMs on logical reasoning tasks (Countdown and Sudoku) and math reasoning benchmarks (GSM8K and MATH500).
+Here, we introduce \dtwo, a reasoning framework tailored for masked DLMs.
+Central to our framework is a new policy gradient algorithm that relies on accurate estimates of the sampling trajectory likelihoods.
+Because computing these likelihoods naively is computationally expensive for masked DLMs, we develop a family of estimators tailored to distinct model classes.
+For DLMs that support a sampling algorithm called any-order decoding, we propose \dtwoanyorder, which achieves exact trajectory likelihood with a single model pass.
+Through an empirical study of widely used DLMs, we show that any-order decoding is not universally supported in practice.
+For standard masked diffusion models, we propose \dtwostepmerge, which approximates the trajectory likelihood, trading off compute for approximation accuracy in an analytically tractable manner.
+Empirically, \dtwo significantly outperforms widely-used RL baselines when applied to popular DLMs, and sets a new state-of-the-art performance for DLMs on logical reasoning tasks (Countdown and Sudoku) and math reasoning benchmarks (GSM8K and MATH500).
+We provide the code along with a blog post on the project page: \url{https://guanghanwang.com/d2}